-Although some types of chocolate are brimming with important antioxidants and polyphenols, it’s important to note that not all chocolate is created equal.
-The potential health benefits of processed, highly sweetened chocolate are slim to none, but the health benefits of dark chocolate are numerous and quite impressive.
+Although some types are brimming with important antioxidants and polyphenols, it’s important to note that not all chocolate is created equal.
+The potential perks of processed, highly sweetened chocolate are slim to none, but those of a high-quality dark chocolate are numerous and quite impressive.

-So is dark chocolate healthy?
+So is eating chocolate healthy?
+Turns out that dark chocolate is both a high-fiber and an iron-rich food.
 Here’s what you need to know about this sweet treat and how you can enjoy it as part of a healthy diet.

 Benefits of Dark Chocolate